NOAA-OWP/DMOD/python/lib/evaluations/dmod/evaluations/specification/README.md

 `field` of `unit` is dictated, the unit will be interpreted as whatever lies within the `unit` field of the selected data.
 The former option is great for cases where the unit isn't in the dataset and is instead known via institutional knowledge, while the former is great for cases where the unit _is_ in the dataset.

+Any type of unit may be used, but unit conversions will occur if units are not the same.
+When these conversions take place, only the stock units available in [Pint](https://github.com/hgrecco/pint/blob/master/pint/default_en.txt), along with m3, ft3, cms, cfs, and KCFS (case insensitive), may be used.

 <a id="UnitDefinitionExamples"></a>
 ### Examples